Frequently Asked Questions

 - If I need to take a medical leave of absence from Penn State can I keep my health insurance plan?

-If you withdraw from school within the first 31 days of a coverage period you will not be covered under the policy and the full premium will be refunded less claims paid.
-After 31 days of a coverage period, your coverage will continue through the end of your coverage period.
+If you withdraw from school within the first 31 days of the start of classes, you will not be covered under the policy and the full premium will be refunded less claims paid.
+After 31 days from the start of classes, your coverage will continue through the end of your coverage period.

-- Does my insurance coverage end on the day I graduate?
+- Does my medical insurance coverage end on the day I graduate?

 - Where can I find a list of the preferred providers for the insurance plans?